 Low-temperature heating pads, hot water bottles, hot showers or baths, warm compresses, or warm towels can all be used to apply heat.
 Alternatively, you can use an ice pack (wrapped in a cloth) or a cold cloth to the forehead.
 If tension headaches occur regularly or frequently, therapies such as cognitive-behavioral therapy, relaxation therapy, or biofeedback can reduce or eliminate them.
 While chronic tension headaches can disrupt your life, they usually don't cause serious health problems.

-Newman, MD, President of the American Headache Society and Director, Headache Institute, Mount Sinai Roosevelt Hospital, New York City.
-If you have frequent tension headaches (more than once or twice a week), here are some strategies that can show you how to get rid of a headache.
+If you have frequent tension headaches (more than once or twice a week), there are some strategies that can help you get rid of them.
 The goal is to treat headache symptoms right away and prevent headaches by avoiding or changing triggers.
+Keeping a headache diary can help you identify triggers and find relief.
 Write down when your headaches start, your activities, how long your headaches last, and anything that provides relief.

 Unfortunately, repeated use of painkillers that are available without a prescription can cause another type of headache - the headache from overuse of medications.